Day 3 : Hot hills

 The next morning the camping owner was present so we could pay.

 Dew in the morning

-Bart was hungry, unfortunately there was not a village in sight.
-Instead we just took a break in the shade.
-A while later we arrived in Langres where we bought food.
+Bart was hungry, but unfortunately there was not a village in sight.
+Instead, we just took a break in the shade.
+A while later we arrived in Langres, where we bought food.

-In the evening we arrived at our campsite in Villegusien sur Lac.
+We arrived at our campsite in Villegusien sur Lac in the evening.
 One of the employees looked at my pedometers but didn't seem surprised when he saw we had cycled 160 km.
 It turned out there were three more people on cycling vacation there.
-One was a chinese guy with a small tent and the other two were around 25 years old, carried a real tent, a hat against the sun, and were even making sport drink.
+One was a Chinese guy with a small tent.
+The other two were around 25 years old, carried a real tent, a hat against the sun, and were making sports drink.
 How could they ever feel real cycling-vacation-feeling with all that luxury?
-Although it was already dark we decided to eat some more before going to bed, so we wouldn't be as hungry in the morning.
+Although it was already dark, we decided to eat some before bed so we wouldn't be as hungry in the morning.